mv1388/aitoolbox/docs/source/torchtrain/callbacks.rst

-In case of the developed callback is aimed at experiment tracking where information about the created experiment details such as project name, experiment name and path of the local experiment folder would be needed there is available also available the :class:`aitoolbox.torchtrain.callbacks.abstract.AbstractExperimentCallback`.
+In case of the developed callback is aimed at experiment tracking where information about the created experiment details such as project name, experiment name and path of the local experiment folder would be needed there is available also available the :class:`~aitoolbox.torchtrain.callbacks.abstract.AbstractExperimentCallback`.
-``AbstractExperimentCallback`` has all the same properties as basic ``AbstractCallback`` and is extended with the convenience method :meth:`aitoolbox.torchtrain.callbacks.abstract.AbstractExperimentCallback.try_infer_experiment_details` which extracts the experiment details from the running ``TrainLoop`` and infuses our callback with this additional needed information.
+``AbstractExperimentCallback`` has all the same properties as basic ``AbstractCallback`` and is extended with the convenience method :meth:`~aitoolbox.torchtrain.callbacks.abstract.AbstractExperimentCallback.try_infer_experiment_details` which extracts the experiment details from the running ``TrainLoop`` and infuses our callback with this additional needed information.

-For the example of the ``try_infer_experiment_details()`` use in practice check this implementation:
+For the example of the ``try_infer_experiment_details()`` use in practice check this implementation :meth:`this implementation <aitoolbox.torchtrain.callbacks.performance_eval.ModelTrainHistoryPlot.on_train_loop_registration>`.
-:meth:`aitoolbox.torchtrain.callbacks.performance_eval.ModelTrainHistoryPlot.on_train_loop_registration`.

 DDP Multi-Processing Callbacks